This DIY owl craft project is made from recycled cardboard and a kitchen spoon. Use items from your recycle bin and create your own little owl family.

 4. Apply a line of glue down the middle center length of each cardboard piece, working in manageable sections.
-Roll up the cardboad snugly, hold closed with elastic bands while glue is drying.
-I’m using a tube of silicone in the photo but I found a hot glue gun works faster.
+Roll up the cardboard snugly, hold closed with elastic bands while glue is drying.
+I’m using a tube of silicone in the photo but I found a heated glue dispenser works faster.

 Here’s another nature project idea: DIY Thrift Shop Bug House

-TIP: If you’d like your owl to have a rounded belly, push the centre of the cylinder out slightly before the glue dries (as shown below):
+If you’d like your owl to have a rounded belly, push the center of the cylinder out slightly before the glue dries (as shown below).

 5. Make the beak.